iai-callgrind/iai-callgrind/README.md

 ```

 We're not going into the details of the low-level api here because it is fully
-documented in the [`library_documentation`] and basically mirrors the high-level
+documented in the [`docs`] and basically mirrors the high-level api.
-api.

 Coming from library benchmarks, the names with `library` in it change to the
 same name but `library` with `binary` replaced, so the `#[library_benchmark]`